s1monbengtsson/photo-gallery-api/README.md

 ## TypeScript, Node.js, Prisma

 - Register an account
-- Login and receive an access_token for authenticating
+- Login and receive an access_token for authention
 - Create albums and photos
 - Update albums and photos
 - Link specific photos to an album